rajcantcode/Mp4Together-client/README.md

-# Mp4Together - A web application which enables watching youtube videos together and communicate over text chat
+# Mp4Together - A web application which enables watching youtube videos together and communicate over text chat and live audio calling
 Built with the React, MongoDB, Express, Node.js

 ## Features